The month of May

 This baby squirrel is being raised by a soldier in a trench!

 The idea of the exercise was for the group to agree on the top 5 qualities but everyone's were different.
-Our youngest member, Alona, who is still a high school student, felt that discipline was the most important quality - to help you achieve your goal.
+Our youngest member, Alona, a high school student, felt that discipline was the most important quality - to help you achieve your goal.
 For others it was optimism and faith, and for one, simply people.
 The concept we struggled with was 'loyalty,' which is not that easy to define.
 This is homework for next time!

 Donations